realworldocaml/book/en/03-expressions-variables-and-functions.md

 - : string = "44"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Variables are always immutable in OCaml, and it's important not to
-confuse shadowing of variables with mutation.
-This may seem like a
+It's important not to confuse shadowing of variables with assignment,
-distinction without a difference, but it makes a real difference.
+_i.e._, mutating a variable by assigning a new definition to it.
 Consider the following function.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }